kabanero-io/draft-guide-working-with-pipelines/pipelines.md

 ## Running pipelines from the command line for your custom built application stacks

-The following steps explain how to run pipelines against custom built application stack images instead of the provided application stacks.

-### Setting up a container registry URL for the custom application stack image

-By default, pipelines pull the application stack images from Docker hub.
-If you are publishing your application stack images to any other registry, use the following process to configure the custom repository from which your pipelines pull the container images.
+If you are publishing your application stack images to any other registry you can specify your custom registry when you initialize a stack by using the `--stack-registry` option in the `appsody init` command.
+Alternatively use the following process to configure the custom repository from which your pipelines pull the container images.

 1. After you clone the `kabanero-pipelines` repository, find the `stack-image-registry-map.yaml` configmap template file.
 Add your container registry URL to this file in place of the `default-stack-image-registry-url` statement.